Apollo 18 (film): Alternate endings

 In the first ending, Anderson is in the LK after being attacked by Walker.
-Anderson is surrounded by the aliens as the LK loses oxygen, and he dies.
+Anderson is surrounded by the aliens as the LK loses oxygen, and he dies from lack of oxygen.
 An alien then leaves the shot.

 In the second ending, Anderson is talking with DoD in the LK and sees the veins in his arms turning black, showing he is infected.
 The infection overtakes him, and he begins to smash the control panel in rage before breaking the camera, leaving his fate unknown.

 In the third ending, Anderson is in the LK, with the aliens trying to break in.
 Suddenly, a large alien breaks the window of the LK and kills Anderson with a pincer.

 In the fourth and final ending, an infected Anderson is in the LK.
 An alarm begins to sound as the lander plummets back to the Moon.
 The LK impacts with the surface of the Moon.